Azure/sg-aks-workshop/service-mesh/README.md

 This section talks a bit about what a Service Mesh is, but what is a Service Mesh, and **do we need one?**

 A service mesh is a dedicated infrastructure layer that controls service-to-service communication over a network.
 It provides a method in which separate parts of an application can communicate with each other.
-Service meshes appear commonly in concert with cloud-based applications, containers and microservices
+Service meshes appear commonly in concert with cloud-based applications, containers and microservices.

+For more details about Service Meshes and common scenarios, read the following [About Service Meshes](https://docs.microsoft.com/en-us/azure/aks/servicemesh-about).

 ## Do I need a Service Mesh